 - API-first philosophy and direct third-party integrations

-- One menu structure and bi-directional data flow
+- One menu management structure with dynamic menu items and stores

 - Centralized reporting & management for the full ordering ecosystem

 We took the time to modernize the entire code, structure, and foundation that drives restaurant operations with the assumption that digital would one day be the primary order channel (not a cash box).
 The second assumption is that in-store POS is no longer the center of the universe, but just one more order type in an omni-channel universe.